guildai/guild.ai/pages/faq.md

 guild.ai is used in the logo and is also the product domain.
-Guild AI, with a space, is the correct use of the both the product and company names.
+Guild AI, with a space, is the correct use of the both the product and company name.

 ## Using Guild AI

-### Guild AI seems magical at times --- can I make it explicit?
+### Guild uses too much magic - can I make it explicit?

 *Guild AI lets you explicitly configure all aspects of your project.*